RamiyanGangatharan/UrbanFracture/README.md

 - Implemented XML documentation for maintainability and future scaling.
 - Main menu now supports hover and click sound effects for button interactions.
 - Fixed audio issues with button mechanics.
+- Created a loading screen and functioning loading mechanics.